QuantumWizard888/Aurora-Text-Editor/README.md

 ## === How to compile ===
 To compile you need to install [Nuitka](https://nuitka.net/) (Python code to C code converter, which uses the default C compiler in your OS to build the program):
- - For standard build run
+ - For standard build run:
 ```
 build.bat
 ```